Buccal Fat Pad Removal New York City and New Jersey

 Different to other surgeons, Dr. Mesa performs the procedure under pure local anesthetic without sedation to ensure patients could commute back and forward to the office driving themselves or using public transportation without the need of a companion to maintain the privacy of the procedure.

 Buccal fat pad removal can be combined with other cosmetic procedures.
-Dr. Mesa usually performs cheek augmentation with Voluma soft tissue filler to enhance the results of the buccal fat remova, surgery.
-Other cosmetic plastic surgery procedures such as neck liposuction, eyelid lift (blepharoplasty), Fractora facial skin tightening, etc., can be performed at the same time.
+Dr. Mesa usually performs cheek augmentation with soft tissue filler s ( like Voluma) to enhance the results of the buccal fat remova, surgery.
+Other cosmetic plastic surgery procedures such as neck liposuction, eyelid lift (blepharoplasty), Fractora facial skin tightening, etc., can be also performed at the same time.

 People would likely notice that your face looks noticeably thinner and more chiseled.
 They may wonder if you’ve lost weight recently due to diet and/or excercise.